Learn English Grammar

 (I am going – I have been going)

-Ideally, the foreign language learner achieves a perfect command of all English verbs forms in writing, speaking, etc. If you want to find out how you are doing overall, try mix of tenses.
+Ideally, foreign language learners achieve a perfect command of all English verb forms in writing and speaking.
+If you want to assess your overall proficiency, try mix of tenses.

-To practise your irregular verbs (go-went-gone) go to the page with irregular verb exercises.
+To practise your irregular verbs (go-went-gone) visit the page irregular verb exercises.

-If you want to refresh your memory, visit this extensive list of irregular verbs.
+If you need to refresh your memory, explore this extensive list of irregular verbs.

-English distinguishes auxiliaries and modal verbs.
-Auxiliaries (to be, to have, to do) combine with present participle or past participles or infinitive to form the verb forms of ordinary verbs.
-Modal verbs combine with infinitives to express ability, probability, necessity, permission, obligation, deduction etc.
+English distinguishes between auxiliaries and modal verbs.
+Auxiliaries (e.g., to be, to have, to do) combine with present participles, past participles, or infinitives to form verb forms for regular verbs.
+Modal verbs combine with infinitives to express abilities, probabilities, necessities, permissions, obligations, deductions, and more.

 am-is-are